cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Reflexiv Antipassiv* {#sec:summary-praverb-reflexiv-antipassiv}

 The ~~Präverb Reflexiv Antipassiv~~ (full discussion in [@sec:preverb-reflexive-antipassive]) is an accusative antipassive with a reflexive pronoun and a preverb.
-For example, the verb *kalkulieren* 'to calculate' [@next a] allows for an antipassive diathesis in which an accusative argument is turned into an (optional) prepositional phrase when adding a prefix *ver-* to form *verkalkulieren* 'to miscalculate'.
+For example, the verb *kalkulieren* 'to calculate' [@next a] allows for an antipassive diathesis in which an accusative argument is turned into an (optional) prepositional phrase when adding a prefix *ver‑* to form *verkalkulieren* 'to miscalculate'.
 Additionally, an obligatory accusative reflexive pronoun is part of this diathesis.

 ::: ex
 - Ich kalkuliere die Miete.